Set up an event

 Set up your event team

-Your event team includes coworkers and external contacts who are helping you organize the event.
+Your event team includes coworkers and external contacts who are helping you organise the event.
 Each event record lists each team member's name and role, plus links for more information, so you can easily see who to call and find their contact info when needed.

 - You can view and edit the list of all team members who worked, are working, or will work on all your events by going to Events > Event > Event Team Members.
 Use this area to set up a database of people who are available to help with your various events.